 Kids at Quimby’s

-Generations of kids, including many who are now parents and grandparents themselves, have loved Quimby Country.
-Our counselors give them a sense of freedom, while ensuring they have fun under watchful eyes.
+Generations of children, including many who are now parents and grandparents themselves, have loved Quimby Country.
+Quimby’s affords a sense of new found freedom while ensuring children explore, try new things and have fun under the watchful care of our staff

 The Lodge bell chimes at 9:20 each morning and children and their families gather around the fire pit outside to hear about the morning activities.
 A familiar scene is seeing two of Quimby’s counselors sitting on the benches around the fire pit with the day’s activities brightly featured on the activity board.
 Pinata prep for Friday night festivities, a paddle on Little Averill with a trip to iconic Hanging Rock, building paddle boats at woodshop, archery, tie dye, a hike to Lookout, baking cinnamon twists, arts and crafts, Quimbledon tennis prep, fort building, fish batik….. the choices are bountiful and exciting and there is something for everyone!
 Everyone gets to choose what they will do and where they will go and our counselors lead the charge.

 Morning activities allow children, ages 5 and up, the opportunity to independently head out with the counselors for a morning of fun and learning.
 Parents can choose to accompany them if they wish or opt for their own time to head off on a run, a bike ride, hike or simply read on the front porch.
 Children under the age of 5 are asked to have a parent accompany them to activities.
 Children under the age of 5 have the opportunity to sign up for “Fun and Games on the lawn” for an hour each day to give our youngest Quimby guests fun of their own, and their parents time of their own.
 A heightened sense of independence and freedom is experienced by all ages and no matter the age, everyone walks away happy and fulfilled.